diffix/syndiffix-fs/README.md

 `--precision-limit-row-fraction <int>` - Tree nodes are allowed to split if `node_num_rows >= table_num_rows/row_fraction`.

 `--precision-limit-depth-threshold <int>` - Tree depth threshold below which the `row-fraction` check is not applied.

-## Goals

-This is the reference implementation of SynDiffix that should serve as a guide for a fully-featured integration of the mechanism into other projects.

 ## Step-by-step description of the algorithm